 Tie 2-3 yellow pieces onto the wreath with the pipe cleaners.
 I used two yellow pieces between each set of green leaves but then went back and filled in an empty spot with one more.

 Now you need one more row of yellow petals on the inside two rows of the wire wreath frame.

 Place the yellow petals between the middle row’s petals.
-I used more closer spaced together on this row.
+I used more squares and spaced them closer together on this row.
 Place them until they look right to you.

 When your petals are all filled in, you’ll have a lot of pipe cleans pointed into the center of the flower.